 BigRock Performance

-BigRock takes care of the basics, but does not offer some of the key performance aspects provided by its competitors, such as Hostinger.
+BigRock covers the essentials, but if you look at BigRock vs Hostinger, Hostinger simply beats them on raw server response times.
 For example, BigRock does not offer LiteSpeed servers and typically relies on a 3rd-party CDN service like Cloudflare, which would not be as well-integrated for optimization as Hostinger.
 In independent speed test comparisons multiple times, Hostinger websites loaded faster (across the board), especially for UK audiences, due to more advanced technology and infrastructure.

 Final Verdict: Performance Winner